nayuta-ai/go-design-patterns/README.md

 A partially or fully initialized object that you copy (clone) and make use of.

+## Decorator

+Facilitates the addition of behaviors to individual objects through embedding.

 ## Facade

 Provides a simple, easy to understand/user interface over a large and sophisticated body of code.